lsst-sitcom/sitcomtn-037/index.rst

 It is useful to group into aggregated (binned) and non-aggregated (unbinned) metrics.

 - Binned: aggregated values that are pre-computed on a specified spatial scale (e.g. an amplifier, detector, raft, or telescope position), where the scaling could potentially modified.
-Depending on the case, a slider could be present to adjust the scaling on-the-fly
+Depending on the case, a slider could be present to adjust the scaling on-the-fly.
 - Unbinned: Value per source (e.g. photometry measurement at each previous visit).

 After significant discussion, it was determined that operations on the mountain and within the first ~24 hours of taking data, it is sufficient to deal with *only* aggregated data.